OLAPARIB

-OLAPARIB belongs to a group of medicines known as 'anti-cancer' drugs used to treat various cancers, including Ovarian, breast, pancreatic, and prostate.
+OLAPARIB is an 'anti-cancer' drug used to treat various cancers, including ovarian, breast, pancreatic, and prostate.
 Cancer is a condition where cells in a specific body part grow and reproduce uncontrollably.
 The cancerous cells can attack and destroy surrounding healthy tissue, including organs.

 OLAPARIB contains Olaparib, a targeted drug called a PARP inhibitor.
 PARP (polyadenosine 5’-diphosphoribose polymerase) is a protein that helps damaged cells repair themselves.
 Olaparib stops PARP working.
 Some cancer cells rely on PARP to keep their DNA healthy.
 So, the cancer cells die when Olaparib stops PARP from repairing DNA damage.